Paul Amos, Aflac

 Steven Douvas, FM Global

-Steven Douvas, Assistant VP, Manager Market Research, FM Global (Invited)
+Steven Douvas, Senior Market Research Consultant, FM Global

-Steven Douvas is an Assistant Vice President/Senior Market Research Consultant for FM Global, one of the world’s largest commercial property insurance companies.
-He is responsible for market research, strategic planning, competitive intelligence, and market performance analysis.
+Steven Douvas is a Senior Market Research Consultant for FM Global, one of the world’s largest commercial property insurance companies.
+He is responsible for market research, strategic planning, and competitive intelligence.
 Prior to joining FM Global, Mr. Douvas spent seven years as the Market Research Manager at Harvard Pilgrim Health Care where he developed the market research and competitive intelligence functions.
 He also spent five years at various management consulting and market research firms working for Fortune 500 clients in the chemical, pharmaceutical, and consumer products industries.

-Over the past decade, Mr. Douvas has jointly published articles and authored several FM Global white papers, specifically on globalization and the future of insurance and risk management.
+Over the past decade, Mr. Douvas has jointly published articles and authored a number of FM Global white papers, specifically on globalization and the future of insurance and risk management.

 Mark Foulds, Dunkin’ Brands Inc.